-Like individuals, an organization has only one chance to make a good first impression.
-Even small efforts can work wonders in alleviating new employee anxieties.
-The way we welcome and treat a new employee can make a significant impact on how soon, and to what extent, they become the most productive.
+Even small efforts can work wonders in alleviating new team members’ anxieties.
+The way we welcome and treat new team members can make a significant impact on how soon, and to what extent, they become the most productive.
+A good first impression can build a great community culture.

 - Want to belong – to be part of a group.